adrianschubek/dir-browser/docs/docs/advanced/redis.md

 See https://redis.io/docs/latest/commands/ for a list of available commands.

 ### List all stored counters
+For small datasets you can use `KEYS`, but note that it can be slow on large databases.

 ```bash title="$> KEYS *"
 ...
 25) "/src/index.php"